 - The LLB degrees with study codes 3302 and 3303 will be phased out from 2020.
 Consequently, no first-year students are accepted for these study codes in 2020.
-Returning students, ie students enrolled for these degrees in 2019 and earlier, must consult the phasing out plan available on Blackboard. - The LLB presented by external service providers (study code 3304) was phased out from 2017.
-Consequently, no first-year students were accepted for this study code in 2017, 2018 and 2019.
-Students who have previously failed fourth-year modules for this qualification need to ensure that they pass these modules in 2020 since the fourth-year modules for this qualification will be offered for the last time in 2020.

-The formal modules of the LLB degree with study code BC340000 will be introduced over four years:
+Returning students, ie students enrolled for these degrees in 2019 and earlier, must consult the phasing out plan available on Blackboard. - The formal modules of the LLB degree with study code BC340000 will be introduced over four years: